marqeosis/PleaseStandUp/README.md

 # Please Stand Up

 Will the real Clean Coder please stand up?
+You have two problems to complete, description below.

+## How Old?
+You should write *only* psuedo code

+## Conver Time
-You have two problems to complete.
-The first requires *only* psuedo code and the second requires psuedo code and a JavaScript solution.
+You should write psuedo code and then a JavaScript solution.
+Each line of psuedo code should correspond with one line of JavaScript

+Happy Hacking